Dick Merrill: Later life

 Merrill continued flying for pleasure into his 80s, setting several additional records.
 In 1966 he flew his actor friend Arthur Godfrey in an around-the-world flight, set a speed record delivering a Lockheed L-1011 from California to Miami at an average 710 mi/h ground speed in 1978, and flew the Concorde on one occasion.
 In 1970, he was awarded the FAI Gold Air Medal.

 After retirement from active flying, Merrill managed the Shannon Air Museum in Fredericksburg, Virginia until his death in 1982.
 He is buried at Christ Church Kingston Parish Cemetery, Mathews, Virginia.

-Wing would spend the remainder of her life actively promoting her husband's rightful place in the annals of aviation history.
+Wing would spend the remainder of her life actively promoting her husband's place in the annals of aviation history.